textX/Arpeggio/docs/index.rst

 - rule: A ``ParsingExpression`` rule that is the source of the exception.
 - position: A position in the input stream where exception occurred.
 - parser (Parser): A ``Parser`` instance.
 - exp_str: What is expected?
 If not given it is deduced from the rule.
-  Used for nicer error reporting.
+Currently this is used by `textX <https://github.com/igordejanovic/textX>`_ for nicer error reporting.

 The ``position`` is given as the offset from the beginning of the input string.
-To convert it to row and column use ``pos_to_linecol`` method on the parser.
+To convert it to row and column use ``pos_to_linecol`` method of the parser.

 .. code:: python